takuya-takeuchi/Demo/iOS/Swift/01_UniversalLink/README.md

+# Launch App by using Universal Link

+## Requirements

+### OSX

+* Xcode 14.3
+* Apple Developer Account with Apple Develop Program

+## How to use?

+### 1. Edit xcodeproj

+Modify Team and Bundle Identifier

+### 2. Edit apple-app-site-association

+Replace `appIDs` with modified Team and Bundle Identifier

+### 3. UniversalLinkTarget/UniversalLinkTarget.entitlements

+Modify `com.apple.developer.associated-domains`.
+This domain shall be your domain.

+### 4. Deploy apple-app-site-association

+Deploy `apple-app-site-association` to `.well-known/apple-app-site-association` on your web server with your domain.
+This domain shall support https.

+### 5. Validate apple-app-site-association

 You can use the following validator to check whether apple-app-site-association file is deployed correctly.

 * https://branch.io/resources/aasa-validator/
 * https://yurl.chayev.com/

+### 6. Check Apple CDN

+You can check whether `apple-app-site-association` is cached by Apple CDN.
+For example,

 ````shell
 curl -v https://app-site-association.cdn-apple.com/a/v1/taktak.jp